princejohnnie/checkout/README.md

 ### 3. Test the Application
 - Open your web browser and enter the URL `http://localhost:8080`.
 You should see the Checkout Page where you can enter your card details and click on the Proceed button to check if the details entered is correct.

+Alternatively, you can clone the code from Github using any code editor that supports Java (e.g IntelliJ IDEA, VS Code), and run the file named `CheckoutApplication.java`.
+Then proceed with Step 3 above.

 ## Thank you